 - Cocoa Mountain

-We decided once we had walked around the idyllic centre of town (which apart from the photo at the very start of this post, I didn’t really get many photos of *a complete fail on my part*) we decided to go find the beach, which I did get some photos of.
+We decided once we had walked around the idyllic centre of town (which apart from the photo at the very start of this post, I didn’t really get many photos of) we decided to go find the beach.

 Being lovers of the sea air, Dornoch beach was a great size.
-However, it was sitting in between/behind the caravan camp site and the golf course so it is good to be wary of that during the current pandemic.
-It would be great to sit at if the sun was shining either with a fish supper or a picnic.
+It would be great to sit at if the sun was shining either with fish and chips or a picnic.
 Guess I’ll have to go back?

 Even then I say we probably didn’t see all of what Dornoch had to offer but this is a good start.
 Let me know if you end up going a visit or if you have any other recommendations.